 In the case of very young pupils who enter Early Years, parents will be allowed to accompany their child during a reasonable adaptation period.

 Our Parents and Teachers Association (PTA) is also available to answer any queries that new parents may have.
-Each class of parents usually forms a WhatsApp group to communicate with each other.

 The Williamson Educational Association of Peru, a non-profit organisation, is the governing body of Newton College.
 For a child to enter the school, his/her mother or father must join the association.